- Fashion and Beauty»

 8 Simple Ways to Prevent Acne

-Acne is one of the annoyance of life.
-It is most common in teenagers and hits teenage boys the hardest.
-These inflamed and clogged hair follicles can be painful and ugly, and if bothered can leave a scar.
-Pimples, whiteheads, blackheads and the likes occur when these follicles get clogged with sweat, dirt, oil, and makeup.
-With these simple tips and tricks you can prevent acne and scaring.
+Acne is one of the annoyances of life.
+These inflamed and clogged hair follicles can be painful and ugly, and if popped or picked at, they can even scar.
+Pimples, whiteheads, blackheads and the likes, occur when these follicles get clogged with sweat, dirt, oil, dead skin cells, and makeup.
+With these simple tips and tricks, you can prevent acne and breakouts.

 1. Keep Your Pillowcases Clean!